Special Operations Forces Grouping (Argentina)

-The Special Operations Forces Grouping (Agrupación de Fuerzas de Operaciones Especiales, AFOE) is a special operations unit of the Argentine Army.
+The Special Operations Forces Grouping (Agrupación de Fuerzas de Operaciones Especiales, AFOE) is the unified combatant command charged with overseeing the various special warfare operations component commands of the Argentine Army (EA).

 Role

 Created 6 December 2005 as the first operational element of the Argentine Army Project 2025.

-The service is mainly composite of air assault, airborne, light infantry, reconnaissance and commando troops, and light helicopters; also artillery, engineers, air transport, and communications companies are constantly ready to assist and support the group.
+The service is mainly composite of air assault infantry, airborne forces, commandos, special operations forces, and light helicopters; also artillery, engineers, air transport, and communications companies are constantly ready to assist and support the group.
 As of 2006 it consists of: